jsiegenthaler/homebridge-eosstb/README.md

 The config item **Channel Sort By** allows the channels to be sorted by **Channel Order** (the standard channel order as shown on the TV) or by **Most Watched**.
 Most Watched is reported by the backend systems and is profile-based.
 It is not clear how often this list is updated, however for a TV subscription with many channels, this may be a preferable option to show your most watched channels at the top of the channel list.

 ## Using Key Macros to Access Extra Capabilities
 You can program key macros to access any function of your set-top box.
 This is particularly useful to select radio channels.
+Key macros are loaded at the end of the channel list.
 See the [Wiki Key Macros page](https://github.com/jsiegenthaler/homebridge-eosstb/wiki/Key-Macros) for full details.